 Where Did We Stay?

-We stayed in a newly renovated, clean, Airbnb with hosts that aim to please!
-The unit is about a 15-20 minute walk from the city center and can be reached by local bus numbers 1, 14, 15, 29, or 35 from the Žemaičiu g. bus stop.
-The cost was around USD 42 a night.
+We stayed in a newly renovated, clean, apartment with hosts that aim to please!
+The unit was about a 15-20 minute walk from the city center and can be reached by local bus numbers 1, 14, 15, 29, or 35 from the Žemaičiu g. bus stop.
+At the time, the cost was around USD 42 per night.
+The city is known for its abundance of rental apartments, other wonderful options include:

 We loved our visit to Kaunas, Lithuania.
 Have you been there before?
 Please share your experience in the comments section below.